-So, as Christians we need to do our part to reverse this trend—at least in our own lives.
-We need to realize how important the family is to us, and to society, and we need to do what we can to strengthen our families for their sakes, as well as for our own, because we are going to learn the most about God's Way of life if we have families that are a good environment to learn those things.
+As Christians, we need to do our part to reverse this trend—at least in our own lives.
+We need to realize how important the family is to us, and to society, and we need to do what we can to strengthen our families for their sake, as well as for our own, because we are going to learn the most about God's way of life if we have families that are a good environment to learn those things.

-The Bible, of course, as you have already heard in the news, during this marriage debate, and whatnot, is Western Civilization's premier advocate of monogamous marriage.
+The Bible, of course, as you have already heard in the news during this marriage debate, is Western civilization's premier advocate of monogamous marriage.
 Monogamous marriage is the basis of the family.
 It all begins there.

 From Genesis to Revelation marriage and the family is emphasized and encouraged.
 It started with Adam and Eve, and it goes through such luminaries as Boaz and Ruth, and it ends with Christ and the church.
 Marriage is everywhere in there.

 I will not say that just about every writer mentions it, but it is pretty close.
-The Bible contains actual chapters regarding instruction on marriage, and the family; and numerous individual verses throughout the Bible in the form of laws, proverbs, songs, prophecies, and straight up teachings.
-And, I have not even mentioned the examples of certain good and bad marriages that are shown in the Bible.
+The Bible contains actual chapters regarding instruction on marriage and the family, and numerous individual verses throughout the Bible in the form of laws, proverbs, songs, prophecies, and straight up teachings.
+I have not even mentioned the examples of certain good and bad marriages that are shown in the Bible.
 There were mistakes that were made, and good things that were done.

 And so, they do not really give you instruction on family.
 They are just basically genealogy telling you who someone belongs to.

-And as I have already alluded, most instruction regarding family, and family relations is dealt with under the subjects of marriage, and childrearing; not as "this is family instruction."
+As I have already alluded, most instruction regarding family and family relations is dealt with under the subjects of marriage, and childrearing; not as "this is family instruction."
 You have to get it through the institutions of marriage and childrearing.

-So, I want to begin our search in the Bible by seeing how vital family is in God's scheme.
-And, we are going to start right at the beginning in Genesis 1.
+I want to begin our search in the Bible by seeing how vital family is in God's scheme.
+We are going to start right at the beginning in Genesis 1.
 This is the first thing that God said to man as far as recorded by the Bible:

 Genesis 1:27-28 So God created man in His own image; in the image of God He created him; male and female He created them.
 Then God blessed them, and God said to them, "Be fruitful and multiply; fill the earth and subdue it; have dominion over the fish of the sea, over the birds of the air, and over every living thing that moves on the earth."

-So, the very first command that God gave mankind concerned marriage and family.
-Marriage, and children, I should say, which is the family.
-And He mentions here specifically that He made them male and female.
+The very first command that God gave mankind concerned marriage and family.
+Marriage and children, I should say, which is the family.
+He mentions here specifically that He made them male and female.
 Mankind is not just man.
 It is man and woman.
-And He did this so that procreation could take place.
+He did this so that procreation could take place.
 And at the same time, He created marriage.